 If you don’t have molds, you can easily make this in a greased glass baking dish and just cut the finished result into squares to serve.

 TIP: These set most easily in the refrigerator, but popping them in the freezer for about ten minutes before serving makes them easier to cut or remove from molds without affecting the texture at all.

 Quick to make probiotic and jello snacks made with gelatin, juice, yogurt or kefir and fruit.
 Protein packed and delicious for a quick breakfast, snack or treat.

-- 1/4 cup sweetener of choice (optional) or1 tablespoon lime juice (for a more tangy version)
+- ¼ cup sweetener of choice (optional) or 1 TBSP lime juice (optional)

 - Combine the defrosted berries and yogurt or kefir in a blender and blend until smooth.
 Set aside.

 - Place half of the juice in a small saucepan and bring to a simmer.